dhbradshaw/ProjectEulerFastRust/README.md

 breakouts by problem and language.)

 For each of the 50 problems, you can find the slowest run time reported, and the fastest run time reported.
+You can also sum my times.
 Summing those three separate groups gives

 ~ **9000** seconds for the sum of the slowest reported times,